Houston vs. Temple NCAA Football Odds, Plays and Insights | November 13, 2021

 Temple Stats and Trends

-- The Owls have been underdogs by 25 points or more one time this season and have not covered the spread once.
+- The Owls have yet to cover the spread this year when underdogs by 24.5 points or more.

-- Temple's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Temple's games this year have hit the over on four of eight set point totals (50%).

-- When Temple records more than 22.2 points, it is 2-1 against the spread and 3-0 overall.
+- Temple is 2-1 against the spread and 3-0 overall in games when it puts up more than 22.2 points.

-- Temple is 2-1 against the spread and 3-0 overall when the team picks up over 300.7 yards.
+- Temple is 2-1 against the spread and 3-0 overall when the team totals more than 300.7 yards.

-- The Owls have 14 giveaways this season, while the Cougars have 16 takeaways .
+- This year the Owls have 14 turnovers, two fewer than the Cougars have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.